 While negotiating directly with creditors might seem like a thrifty approach to reducing overwhelming debt, some people can pay more in the long run as creditors are often manipulative and use high-pressure tactics to craft a more favorable deal for them.

 Experienced bankruptcy attorneys consider all options for reducing a person’s debt as each situation is unique.
 A knowledgeable lawyer knows how to negotiate with creditors for a payment plan you can afford.
 While bankruptcy may be the most realistic option, a reasonable attorney will consider all available methods to find the best fit.
-You can schedule a free initial consultation with McGuire, Aziz & Associates by calling 732-704-7331 or sending an email.
+You can schedule a free initial consultation with Law Offices Of Michael P. McGuire LLC by calling 732-704-7331 or sending an email.